Skip links

 Check the keywords of the content and analyze which type of search intent is it targeting among the 5 different types we wrote above.

-If the content is targeting a Informational search intent but most of the searchers are looking for Navigational content for this keyword, then it is time to optimize this content accordingly.
+If the content is targeting a but most of the searchers are looking for Navigational content for this keyword, then it is time to optimize this content accordingly.

 This will also improve your Google rankings as Google has already annonced that it understands search intents now and knows how to rank pages according to it.